 As a team, we’re committed to offering excellent student support.
 When you arrive, you’ll be allocated a tutor who’ll oversee your progress and support you throughout your degree.
 We’re a personable and approachable team that wants you to get the most out of studying with us.

-You can also gain international work experience through the Centre for Volunteering and Community Leadership with second and third year modules which are accredited by the Institute of Leadership and Management.
+You can also gain international work experience through the Centre for Volunteering and Community Leadership with second and third year modules which are accredited by the ILM.
 Recently, final year undergraduate students spent time in South Africa to gain an insight into the education system there.